CDCgov/prime-reportstream/prime-router/docs/SFTP-SETUP.md

 ```
 docker run -p 22:22 -d atmoz/sftp foo:pass:1001::upload
 ```
-This will create an sftp server running on localhost port 22 with a user/password of foo/pass and will store all of the files in the (container's) /home/foo/upload directory.
+This will create an sftp server running on 172.17.0.1 port 22 with a user/password of foo/pass and will store all of the files in the (container's) /home/foo/upload directory.
 If you want to mount the target SFTP folder to your host then add the -v option like in the following command, where the sftp folder in the current folder is used:

 ```
 docker run -p 22:22 -v sftp:/home/foo/upload -d atmoz/sftp foo:pass:::upload
 ```

 ## Configuring the Router to use the local SFTP server
 1. Update the organizations.yml file to identify the transport.
-Specify the host of localhost for any organizations to use the local SFTP server.
+Specify the host of 172.17.0.1 for any organizations to use the local SFTP server.
 E.g.

     ```
       - name: az-phd